JoshDoody/joshdoody.github.io/_posts/2016-12-21-salary-increase-letter-sample.md

 ### Signoff and signature

 Thank your manager for their time and keep it brief.
-<a name="request-template" class='below-nav'></a>
+<a name="get-the-baseline-template" class='below-nav'></a>
-{% include drip_forms/salary-increase-email-templates-content-upgrade.html template-description="the template to ask for a raise" %}
+{% include drip_forms/salary-increase-email-templates-content-upgrade.html template-description="the template to build your case and make your request in writing" %}

 ## <a name="in-person-script" class="below-nav"> What to say when asking for a raise at work (do this *before* you send the email template!)